-Bankruptcy of CNH CNH Capital America LLC will sell receivables to us, directly or indirectly.
-We intend to structure these transfers in a manner designed to ensure that they are treated as "true sales," rather than secured loans. payment delays or However, a court could conclude that CNH Capital America LLC effectively still owns the receivables supporting any series of securities.
+Bankruptcy of CNH Industrial Capital America LLC may cause payment delays or losses.
+CNH Industrial Capital America LLC will sell receivables to us, directly or indirectly.
+We intend to structure these transfers in a manner designed to ensure that they are treated as "true sales," rather than secured loans.
+However, a court could conclude that CNH Industrial Capital America LLC effectively still owns the receivables supporting any series of securities.
 This could happen if a court presiding over a bankruptcy were to conclude either that the transfers referred to above were not "true sales" or that the bankrupt party and the owner of the receivables should be treated as the same person for bankruptcy purposes.
 If this were to occur, then you could experience delays or reductions in payments as a result of:

-- the automatic stay which prevents creditors from exercising remedies against a debtor in bankruptcy without permission from the court and provisions of the U.S. Bankruptcy Code that permit substitution of collateral; - tax or government liens on CNH Capital America LLC's property that arose prior to the transfer of a receivable to the trust having a right to be paid from collections before the collections are used to make payments on the notes: - rejection by CNH Capital America LLC or its bankruptcy trustee of any lease that was deemed to be a "true lease," which would result in the termination of scheduled payments under that lease; or - the fact that the trust might not have a perfected interest in (a) some equipment subject to certificate of title statutes or (b) any cash collections on the receivables held by the servicer at the time that a bankruptcy proceeding begins.
+- the automatic stay which prevents creditors from exercising remedies against a debtor in bankruptcy without permission from the court and provisions of the U.S. Bankruptcy Code that permit substitution of collateral; - tax or government liens on CNH Industrial Capital America LLC's property that arose prior to the transfer of a receivable to the trust having a right to be paid from collections before the collections are used to make payments on the notes; - rejection by CNH Industrial Capital America LLC or its bankruptcy trustee of any lease that was deemed to be a "true lease," which would result in the termination of scheduled payments under that lease; or - the fact that the trust might not have a perfected interest in (a) some equipment subject to certificate of title statutes or (b) any cash collections on the receivables held by the servicer at the time that a bankruptcy proceeding begins.
 See "Servicer-Collections and Accounts" for a description of the time the servicer is allowed to commingle collections with its funds.

-Bankruptcy of an equipment dealer may cause losses.

-A substantial portion of the receivables may be or may have been originated by equipment dealers and purchased by CNH Capital America LLC.
-A portion of those receivables provide for recourse to the payment delays or originating dealer for defaults by the obligors (in some cases through repurchase requirements).
-In addition, dealers that sell receivables to CNH Capital America LLC under certain of its dealer agreements retain the right to repurchase those receivables at any time.
+Bankruptcy of an equipment dealer may cause payment delays or losses.
+A substantial portion of the receivables may be or may have been originated by equipment dealers and purchased by CNH Industrial Capital America LLC.
+A portion of those receivables provide for recourse to the originating dealer for defaults by the obligors (in some cases through repurchase requirements).
 See "Origination of Receivables-Dealer Agreements" in this prospectus.

-In the event of a dealer's bankruptcy, a creditor, the bankruptcy trustee of the dealer or the dealer itself might assert that the sales of receivables to CNH Capital America LLC are loans to the dealer.
+In the event of a dealer's bankruptcy, a creditor, the bankruptcy trustee of the dealer or the dealer itself might assert that the sales of receivables to CNH Industrial Capital America LLC are loans to the dealer.
 Such an assertion could result in payment delays and, if successful, losses on the affected receivables.
 In those circumstances, a dealer or its bankruptcy trustee might also be able to reject any leases originated by the dealer that were deemed to be "true leases," resulting in the termination of scheduled payments under those leases.